 Built in 1894, the Heceta Head Light is still an active lighthouse.
 It also boasts the strongest light, providing 21 nautical miles of visibility on the Oregon Coast.

-While the lighthouse itself remains closed due to COVID-19, the house where the assistant lighthouse keeper used to live is now a bed and breakfast run by U.S. Forest Service.
+The house where the assistant lighthouse keeper used to live is also now a bed and breakfast run by U.S. Forest Service.
 As you’ll be staying right on the property, you’ll get stunning views of this historic landmark.

 The Boston Light was the first lighthouse built in the United States, and it’s also the only one that still has a lighthouse keeper.
 While the lighthouse is now fully automated, the keeper ensures that things are always running smoothly.